fluxcd/flux2/docs/guides/helmreleases.md

 Please see the [get started guide](../get-started/index.md) or the [installation guide](installation.md).

-## Define a Helm repository
+## Define a chart source

-To be able to deploy a Helm chart, the Helm chart repository has to be known first to the source-controller, so that the `HelmRelease` can reference to it.
+To be able to release a Helm chart, the source that contains the chart (either a `HelmRepository` or `GitRepository`) has to be known first to the source-controller, so that the `HelmRelease` can reference to it.

-A cluster administrator should register trusted sources by creating `HelmRepository` resources in the `gitops-system` namespace.
+A cluster administrator should register trusted sources by creating the resources in the `gitops-system` namespace.
 By default, the source-controller watches for sources only in the `gitops-system` namespace, this way cluster admins can prevent untrusted sources from being registered by users.

+### Helm repository

+Helm repositories are the recommended source to retrieve Helm charts from, as they are lightweight in processing and make it possible to configure a semantic version selector for the chart version that should be released.

+They can be declared by creating a `HelmRepository` resource, the source-controller will fetch the Helm repository index for this resource on an interval and expose it as an artifact:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1alpha1